 FHA loans are government backed loans allowing for a low down payment while keeping monthly costs down as well.
 FHA loans require mortgage insurance as part of the monthly payment regardless of the down payment.

 The VA loan is a $0 down payment mortgage option available to Veterans, Service Members and select military spouses.
-VA loans are issued by private lenders and guaranteed by the U.S. Department of Veterans Affairs (VA) In Indiana for for loans up to $484,350.
-Loans available up to $1,000,000 with minimal down payment.
+VA loans are issued by private lenders and guaranteed by the U.S. Department of Veterans Affairs (VA) In Indiana for for loans up to $1,000,000.
 No Private Mortgage Insurance (PMI) required

 USDA loans are offered through the US Department of Agriculture for “rural” properties.
 USDA loans do not require any down payment and have minimal mortgage insurance requirements.
 Check with your Tucker Mortgage loan officer to determine areas that are considered “rural” in order to be USDA eligible.

 What’s a FHA loan?
 What’s PMI and what is it used for?
 If you have been searching for answers to these questions, you can find answers on our mortgage terms page.
 We list some of the most commonly used mortgage terms so you know how to get the most out of your loan.

 You may have heard from friends and family members that getting approved for a mortgage is a tedious, tiresome task.
 The fact is that applying for a mortgage does require a lot of work, and you must be ready to present a significant amount of information to prove to your lender that you are trustworthy enough to be eligible for their financial product.
 The senior loan officers at Tucker Mortgage are ready to help navigate you through the mortgage process and answer any questions you may have along the way.